gardenlinux/gardenlinux/docs/architecture/decisions/0035-cname-flavor-artifact-naming.md

 ### 5. `GARDENLINUX_CNAME` in `/etc/os-release`

 `GARDENLINUX_CNAME` MUST contain the cname as defined in section 1 — i.e. the feature encoding only, without architecture, version, or commit hash.
-This is a change from the current state where `GARDENLINUX_CNAME` contains the full builder target (`{cname}-{arch}-{version}`).
+This is a change from the current state where `GARDENLINUX_CNAME` contains the full versioned flavor (`{cname}-{arch}-{version}`).

 ### 6. Summary table